tsahlan/Feminist-Digital-Pedagogy/README.md

 5. Identify and implement liberatory strategies for anti-racist, intersectional digital pedagogy

 **Assignments**

 This is a course on pedagogy, so we will take every opportunity to reflect on pedagogical choices, including our syllabus and our use of various digital platforms within the course.
 I consider the course schedule below a work in progress: our goals might change depending on what your goals are.
 The **core assignment in this course is the development of your pedagogical materials for a future class**.
 This can mean developing a course unit around a particular skill (say, scholarly editing); a single, scaffolded assignment employing a particular tool or methodology; or a list of supporting materials on a given topic.
 Ancillary activities to this project include a 1-page written proposal and 1-page rationale outlining the theories and methodologies motivating the assignment.
 We will discuss this assignment further around week 10.

 Small, recurring assignments consist of:

 *Formal blogs*: weekly formal analysis of assigned readings reflecting on their value to your pedagogical praxis.
 Blogs are formally due on midnight the day before class, with a grace period of 12 hours so I have time to read and comment on your work.
 Complete any 7/10.

 *Discussion Leader/Participation*: students are required to join class in person or online weekly and share ideas as we grapple with readings, potential assignment ideas, and methodologies.
-Most weeks, one student will sign up to prepare discussion questions to help us engage with our course readings and provide us with examples of assignments (you can use Humanities Commons or Digital Pedagogy in the Humanities).
+Most weeks, one student will sign up to prepare discussion questions to help us engage with our course readings and provide us with examples of assignments (you can use [Humanities Commons] (https://hcommons.org/) or [Digital Pedagogy in the Humanities] (https://digitalpedagogy.mla.hcommons.org/)).

 *Alternative assignment*: we have two blank weeks in the semester.
 If you’d like to volunteer to set up the course readings and projects for a week (after consulting with the class on topics), you can do this in lieu of discussion leader.
 In addition to setting up the work due (including a blog prompt), you will submit a short, 1-page rationale for your choices.
 This work is due at least 1 week before class meets to discuss the assigned work.
 *Workshop*: once during the term each student will be responsible for becoming familiar with a tool useful to digital pedagogy and introducing it to the class.
 Your demo should offer a brief lesson on how to use the tool (aimed at an audience of your choice) and a list of suggestions for how to incorporate it in teaching contexts.